xabra/rust_language_reference/Rust Cheatsheet.md

 let i = Coin::Nickle as i32;    // -> 1  Casting a C-like enum to an integer returns this index of the variant
 ```

-Enums can associate data with each variant
+Enums can associate data with each variant.
+Each variant can hold data of different types:

 ```rust
 enum Message {  // Define enum